- About Hunger

 We can end hunger.

 The proof is the amazing progress the world has made in just the past two generations.
-In 1960, 1 in 3 people were hungry.
+In 1960, 1 in 3 people was hungry.
 Today, chronic hunger affects 1 in every 8 or 9 people – about 795 million people worldwide.

 But with so many people going hungry daily, hunger is still a huge problem.
 Picture all the people in the United States and the European Union.
 Almost that many people simply don’t have enough to eat.